Manas (city): History

 The Parliament of Kyrgyzstan approved a bill to officially rename the city of Jalal-Abad to Manas.
 The law was signed by the President on September 18, 2025, and will come into effect ten days after its official publication.
 The change is aimed at strengthening national ideology and honoring the national hero, Manas.

-One of Kyrgyzstan's main branches of the Silk Road passed through Jalalabat and the region has played host to travelers for thousands of years, although few archaeological remains are visible today – except in some of the more remote parts of the region – such as Saimalu Tash and the Chatkal valley.
+One of Kyrgyzstan's main branches of the Silk Road passed through Jalalabat and the region has played host to travelers for thousands of years, although few archaeological remains are visible today – except in some of the more remote parts of the region – such as Saymaluu-Tash and the Chatkal valley.
 These have included travelers, traders, tourists and pilgrims (to the various holy sights) and sick people visiting the curative spas such as in the Ayub Tau mountain, at the altitude of 700 m above sea level some three kilometers out of town.

 There is a legend that the water from the Azreti-Ayup-Paygambar (the Prophet Job) spa cured lepers.
 According to the legend there was a grave, a mosque and the khan's palace near the spa.